aws-samples/sample-analyze-bedrock-usage-and-quotas/README.md

 **Q: Quota limits not showing in report**
 A: Quotas are only shown if they've been mapped.
 You can:
-1. Manually edit quota mappings in `metadata/fm-list-{region}.yml`
+1. Manually edit quota mappings in `metadata/fm-list-{region}.yml`, or
-2. Restore and run the old quota mapping tool from `.backup-old-structure/`
+2. Re-run the `./bin/refresh-fm-quotas-mapping`.

+If the quota limits are still not shown, it could be that the FM is not yet listed.
+You can run `./bin/refresh-fm-list` before `./bin/refresh-fm-quotas-mapping`.

 **Q: "Model not found" error**
 A: Refresh your foundation model lists: